2026 WSWD PO Final scaled

 We cannot change childhood cancer, but we can make sure that no family faces it alone.
 The right support can't take away the pain of a diagnosis, but our bespoke support is here to bring hope, comfort, advocacy and the practical help that families need to keep going.

-Helen is our longest serving team member, supporting families affected by cancer for over 10 years.
+Helen is our longest serving team member.

 “When I had my 10-year work anniversary, some of the things families have said about the support they received were shared on the Latch social media account.
 It made me realise the impact that we make.
 I didn't realise how integral we become to a family network.
 I also see it when families I’ve worked with years ago send me photos of their children to show me how they are and have changed.